 Here's what you need to know:

-- You must book your hotel through the Chase travel portal to get this $50 credit
+- You must book your hotel through the Chase travel portal to get this $50 credit.
+Booking a stay with a hotel directly won't trigger the credit.

 - No registration is required!
 This statement credit kicks in automatically